Cookies help us deliver our services. By using our services, you agree to our use of cookies. Learn more

 Tour Highlights

-• Challenge yourself with longer daily swims and complete a variety of coastal swims, crossings and circumnavigations on this island-hopping adventure
+• Challenge yourself with longer daily swims on this island-hopping adventure, including coastal swims, crossings and circumnavigations

-• Explore the beautiful uninhabited islands of the Šibenik archipelago
+• Discover the beautiful uninhabited islands of the Šibenik archipelago - there are literally hundreds of islands to explore!

-Discover the beautiful waters of Croatia’s Dalmatian Coast on this long swims open water swimming holiday in the spectacular Sibenik Archipelago.
-With literally hundreds of islands to explore, many of which are uninhabited, our longer swims give you the perfect chance to push yourself a little further while exploring more of this breathtaking corner of the world.
+Discover the beautiful waters of Croatia’s Dalmatian Coast on an open water swimming holiday of longer swims in the Sibenik Archipelago.
+With literally hundreds of islands to explore, (many are uninhabited), our longer swims give you the perfect chance to push yourself further, seeking out the serene ports, green-topped islands and chalky mountains that characterise this region.

-This trip features an average daily swim distance of 7km and includes a combination of coastal swims, crossings and circumnavigations.
-The islands, reefs and islets which make up the archipelago provide us with an endless list of places to explore, while the fantastic water quality and underwater topography make for some excellent swimming conditions.
+This trip features an average daily swim distance of 8km and includes a combination of coastal swims, crossings, and circumnavigations.
+The islands, reefs, and islets, which make up the archipelago, provide a plethora of places to explore, while the fantastic water quality and underwater topography make for some excellent swimming conditions.

 Located in the Adriatic Sea, we are based on the island of Prvić in the geographic heart of the Dalmatian Coast.
-This is the perfect base from which to explore the area's uninhabited islands, quiet fishing communities and laid back way of life.
+This is the perfect base from which to explore the area's uninhabited islands, quiet fishing communities and laidback way of life.
 You will also have the chance to visit some of the region’s most isolated islands, including Zlarin which has been inhabited for 700 years and where cars are still banned today.
-Many of the islands visited on the tour are uninhabited and their natural beauty is untouched.
+Many of the islands visited on the tour are uninhabited and their natural beauty remains unspoilt.

 If you would like to explore this part of the world, but are looking for slightly shorter swimming distances, please check out our Dalmatian Coast - Croatia or Dalmatian Coast Short Swims - Croatia trips.